Consensys/quorum/docs/api.md

 ##### Returns

 `String` - 32 Bytes storageroot hash as HEX string at latest block height.
-It provides history of storage root hash when block number is provided.
+When blocknumber is given, it provides the storageroot hash at that block height.

 ##### Example